 “If Holocaust happened now, I would protest”

-Looking back at the horrendous nazi policies and Holocaust, a lot of us, especially the ones living in Europe would say “oh, but if it was happening today, I’d be protesting and standing up for Jews”.
+Looking back at the horrendous nazi policies and Holocaust, a lot of us, especially the ones living in Europe would say “oh, but if it was happening today, I’d be protesting and standing up for injustice”.
 Among other reasons why this is the case is the accessibility of information through social media or news outlets.
 Back then, if these events would make it to the news – it would be not on the front of the paper and definitely did not have explicit images from the camps that we are able to see now in the museums.
 For example, an article published on Daily Telegraph in 1942 reported that “an average 1,000 Jews were gassed daily”; “The total number slaughtered in this district and around Lithuanian Kovno is 300,000” got not much traction.
 These are numbers and events that should lead to action, right?
 However, as we know, people did not feel like going against their governments at the time.
 We tell ourselves that now we for sure would go against them and would stand up for what is right.
 We would see the images from the camps on our Instagram feeds and proceed to storm the government buildings and facilities.
 But, really, would we?

 Well, let me tell you that now is exactly the time to storm government buildings and overthrow the regimes – multiple genocides, ecocides, femicides and all other kinds -cides are happening around the world.
 Yet, we seem very comfortable sitting in our homes watching the genocides unfold on our screen.